JustPark Parking Charge Notice

 Can I check a JustPark parking charge notice myself?

-Parking Mate AI checks your JustPark parking charge notice for signage adequacy, POFA 14-day notice to keeper compliance, and charge amounts against the IPC code of practice cap.
+Parking Mate UK checks your JustPark parking charge notice for signage adequacy, POFA 14-day notice to keeper compliance, and charge amounts against the IPC code of practice cap.
 It also checks for required information on the notice and whether JustPark followed the correct procedure.
 The specific checks depend on the notice stage.

 Should I pay a JustPark parking charge notice straight away?